xlnsresearch/xlns/docs/source/xlnstorch/api/xlnstorch.rst

     :math:`\left( -2^{52} \ll 1 \right) \mid 1 = -9007199254740991`.
     It is independent of an LNS object's base.

+.. data:: LNS_ZERO_FP

+    A float64 scalar tensor sharing the same memory as LNS_ZERO.

 .. data:: LNS_INF

     An int64 scalar tensor representing positive infinity in the LNS.